richardhapb/lspdock/README.md

 - **Match container environment**: If a method like `textDocument/definition` points to a third-party library inside a container, that file will be cloned into the local environment, allowing the IDE to navigate to it.
 - **Configurable Variables**: Customize paths and behavior using environment variables and configuration files.
 - **Logging**: Detailed logs for debugging and monitoring.
+- **Fallback**: If cannot attach to Docker, fallback to local environment, this allows use the proxy everywhere

 ---